dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/UKWebb/C20K-getting-started.md

 This is a large 512KiB EEPROM and is used to hold ROM images that appear in odd- numbered ROM slots.
 Roughly half of the EEPROM is available for end-user purposes.

+## RTC

+[UkWebb, there is a small Real Time Clock.
+This runs off the Super Cap and as a consequence tends to lose time after a few days.
+If you prefer it might be possible to configure the BB RAM to not be battery backed and just run the clock off the Super Capacitor]

 Getting Started - C20K